- The release process works best with Git Flow branching.

 - The final step is to go back to GitHub and close any issues that are now fixed.
 You should see something like this in`GitHub <https://github.com/ThreeMammals/Ocelot/releases/tag/13.0.0>`_ and this in NuGet.

 All NuGet package builds & releases are done with CircleCI here <https://circleci.com/gh/ThreeMammals>_ and all releases are done from here <https://ci.appveyor.com/project/TomPallister/ocelot-ayj4w>_.

-Only TomPallister can merge releases into master at the moment.
+Only TomPallister can merge releases into main at the moment.
 This is to ensure there is a final quality gate in place.
 Tom is mainly looking for security issues on the final merge.